 Make An Appointment

 Ask your child’s pediatrician for a referral to the HEROES program.
-Once we receive the referral, we will call you to schedule an appointment.
-Call for questions about the program or requirements for participation.
+Once we receive the referral, we will contact you with more information.
+You may also call us with questions about the program or requirements for participation.

 Omaha HEROES Clinic 402-955-4080